arkency/posts/posts/2016-11-28-testable-javascript-with-pure-functions.md

 What if I told you that covering javascript code with tests can be easy and pleasant experience?

-There’s one simple rule you need to follow in order to achieve that: **keep the logic stateless**.
+There’s one simple rule you need to follow in order to achieve that: **keep your functions pure** or in other words **keep your code side-effect free**.
 And all of a sudden you don’t need to mock anything, or emulate browser, or do any other not logic related stuff.

 <!-- more -->